jvarga/geonames-for-postgis/README.md

 ```$ grep ERROR build_geonames.log```

-If errors are found, open log file in favorite editor and search for 'ERROR'.
+If errors are found, open log file in preferred editor and search for 'ERROR'.
 You'll find descriptive explanation of causation there.

 Entire process takes about an hour if none of the data files have been previously downloaded.